Welcome to Tweed Public Library

 Search digital collections of libraries, archives, museums, historical societies, community groups, government agencies, and content organizations - in seconds.
 Information about people, places, events and objects about Ontario, and from Ontario organizations.
 It's easy to find photographs, maps, videos, audio recordings, government documents and other media - instantly @ your fingertips.
 Click Here

-(CAP) helps Canadians, wherever they live, take advantage of emerging opportunities in the new global knowledge-based economy.
-Under CAP, public locations like schools, libraries and community centres act as "on-ramps" to the Information Highway, and provide computer support and training.
+YI helps Canadians, wherever they live, take advantage of emerging opportunities in the new global knowledge-based economy.
+Under YI, public locations like schools, libraries and community centres act as "on-ramps" to the Information Highway, and provide computer support and training.

-As part of CAP, Industry Canada also funds the Community Access Program - Youth Initiative (CAP-YI), commonly referred to as the Youth Initiative.
-Participants (youth aged 15-30) work as interns at CAP Centres throughout Canada, helping individuals, community organizations and small businesses improve their knowledge and effective use of the Internet and related information technologies.
+Participants (youth 15-30) work as interns at YI centres throughout Canada, helping individuals, community organizations and small businesses improve their knowledge and effective use of the Internet and related information technologies.
+Specific activities include: Delivering Internet training sessions,

 Madoc and Marmora cardholders are welcome to use the Tweed Library, as we have reciprocal borrowing privileges.